CompuCell3D/CompuCell3DDevelopersManual/docs/attaching_attributes_to_cells.rst

 |custom_attrs_04|

-Adding a complex type to attached attribute and accessing it from Python
+Adding A Complex Attached Attribute Type And Accessing It From Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So far things worked as a charm.
+So far simple values worked well.
 We were able to access simple type variables (`x`), STL vectors ``array``.
 So,
 perhaps we can try adding something more complex to the ``CustomCellAttributeSteppableData``, for example
 let us add ``std::map<long int, std::vector<int> >`` which is C++ dictionary (map) that uses long integers as
 keys and stores vectors of type integer: